Why a PC is Better Than a Mac

 1. Customisability

 PCs are infinitely more customizable than Macs.
-It is straightforward to build your own computer, choosing the exact parts you need to suit your needs.
+Building your computer is straightforward; choose the necessary parts to suit your needs.
 There are infinite combinations and choices when it comes to making a PC.
-If you don’t want to make one, many people will make one suit your own needs.
-Retailers such as Dell and HP also offer many options to customize a PC.
+If you don’t want to make one, many people will make one that suits your needs.
+Retailers like Dell and HP also offer many PC customization options.
 Macs, however, are very limited.
-They often don’t use the latest hardware for about a year while PCs have already had them.
+They often don’t use the latest Hardware for about a year, while PCs already have them.
 You don’t see any Macs with Core i7’s inside them.
-Any extras you want to add on will cost you a fortune; for example, adding an extra 4GB of RAM will cost you around $800, but if you had a PC, a similar upgrade for 4GB of DDR3 will cost a maximum of $200 but can be had for $150.
+Any extras you want to add on will cost you a fortune; for example, adding an extra 4GB of RAM will cost you around $800, but if you have a PC, a similar upgrade for 4GB of DDR3 will cost a maximum of $200 but can be had for $150.
 This makes a PC much more affordable.
-There is so much choice out there as to parts that you can make it look however you want.
-Apple only offers a few variations of their computers with little customization options at a price set way too high.
-Not to mention the premium you pay for the Apple logo.
+There is so much choice for parts that you can make it look however you want.
+Apple only offers a few variations of their computers with little customization options at a price set way too high, not to mention the premium you pay for the Apple logo.

 Mac